LixinLi15678/pet-travel-passport/docs/FIREBASE_SCHEMA.md

 ## Relationships & Notes

 - Every document in `files` references exactly one pet via `petId`.
 Multiple pets simply mean multiple `petId` values for the same `userId`.
+- Legacy `pet_default` IDs may still exist in historical data, but the uploader now requires a real `pet_{timestamp}` ID before any new file is saved, preventing fresh “default” pets from reappearing.
+- Carrier measurements are stored inside each pet object in `userProgress.pets[].dimensions`, so downstream features (QR codes, admin exports, etc.) can read a single source of truth for length/width/height.
 - The UI’s **Pets** modal reads `userProgress/{uid}` to list pets, syncs pet names to `breeders/{uid}`, and then groups `files` client-side to show the documents per pet.
 - Because files are stored base64-encoded inside Firestore, keep an eye on document size limits (1 MiB).
 The frontend compresses images before upload and stores only small PDFs to stay within limits.
 - Local caching mirrors this schema: keys are built as `pet_passport_files_{userId}_{petId}_{fileId}` so offline mode can restore each pet’s files independently.